sourcefuse/terraform-aws-arc-eks-saas/doc/architecture.md

 ### Logging And Monitoring

-We are using AWS Opensearch for storing logs of the control-plane microservices as well as we are managing per tenant wise logs.
-We are creating separate opensearch indexes based on kubernetes namespaces using lua fluentbit script.
-We are also creating opensearch user and index patterns for each tenant.
-Each tenant will have access to it's own index pattern and it can not access application logs of other tenant namespace.
-Tenant specific indexes and users will be created on the fly using tenant provisioning codebuild.
+In a multi-tenant solution, robust monitoring and logging systems are indispensable for maintaining optimal performance, security, and compliance.
+By implementing tailored monitoring and logging strategies, administrators can ensure the seamless operation of each tenant's environment while safeguarding data integrity and privacy.
+Effective monitoring enables timely detection of anomalies and performance issues, while comprehensive logging facilitates detailed analysis, troubleshooting, and auditing.
+In this dynamic landscape, prioritizing monitoring and logging is key to delivering a secure and reliable multi-tenant solution.

+Within our architecture, AWS OpenSearch serves as our chosen solution for storing control-plane microservices logs and managing logs on a per-tenant basis.
+We've implemented a strategy involving the creation of distinct OpenSearch indexes based on Kubernetes namespaces, facilitated by a FluentBit Lua script.
+Additionally, we're provisioning OpenSearch users and index patterns for each tenant, ensuring strict data isolation.
+Through dynamic tenant provisioning CodeBuild processes, tenant-specific indexes and users are generated, granting exclusive access to their respective index patterns while preventing access to logs from other tenant namespaces.

-For monitoring, Mainly we are using Prometheus and Grafana.
-We have configured prometheus node-exporter and adot collector on EKS cluster to collect the metrices from naemspaces.
-These metrices can be visualised using Grafana dahsboards.
-We can visualize tenant wise API metrics as well.
-Here are some example of grafana Dashabords.
+In our monitoring setup, our primary tools are Prometheus and Grafana.
+We've set up Prometheus node-exporter and ADOT collector on the EKS cluster to gather metrics from various namespaces.
+These metrics are then visualized using Grafana dashboards.
+Our configuration enables us to visualize API metrics on a per-tenant basis as well.
+Below are examples of Grafana dashboards illustrating this functionality.

 ![Figure 5.1 - Grafana Dashboard1](static/monitoring/grafana-dashbaord1.png)
 ![Figure 5.2 - Grafana Dashboard2](static/monitoring/grafana-dashbaord2.png)